movq/openbsd/gnu/llvm/llvm/docs/GlobalISel/GenericOpcode.rst

 Only G_LOAD is valid if the result is a vector type.
 If the result is larger than the memory size, the high elements are undefined (i.e. this is not a per-element, vector anyextload)

-Unlike in SelectionDAG, atomic loads are expressed with the same opcodes as regular loads.
-G_LOAD, G_SEXTLOAD and G_ZEXTLOAD may all have atomic memory operands.

 G_INDEXED_LOAD
 ^^^^^^^^^^^^^^